Summertime Yin Yoga

 The basic elements are wood, fire, earth, metal and water.
 These are associated with a specific season, organ system, color etc. and their relationship can be used to describe the health of our body and mind.

-Each element is associated with a certain organ as well as meridian.
+Each element is associated with a certain organ as well as meridian/ energetic pathway.
 According to TCM our life force Qi is running along the meridians nourishing our organs.
 That Qi can become deficient, stagnant or rebellious (i.e. not moving in the right direction).

-Influence your energy body with intention and Yin Yoga poses
+Influence your energy body with mindful Yin Yoga

 Yin Yoga poses can stimulate the tissues in which many of the main meridians are found, our connective tissue/ sinews.
-With poses that put pressure/ compression onto certain parts the body or poses that stretch certain areas we can influence the flow of energy along these areas, remove stagnation with the aim to restore a free flow of energy.
+With poses that put pressure/ compression onto certain parts the body or poses that stretch certain areas we influence the flow of energy along these areas, remove stagnation with the aim to restore a free flow of energy.
+This is not only true for Yin Yoga, almost every type of movement will affect our sinew channels and therefore have an effect on our energetic system.

-We can also incorporate the energetic qualities of an element into our practice and make this a theme to reflect on these aspects.
+But with the nature of Yin Yoga, the long holds invite us to incorporate a theme or intention to the practice.
+You can bring the energetic qualities of an element into your practice and make this a theme to reflect on these aspects.

 Qualities of the Fire Element